-Commencement of work to establish a Framework for Programmatic Review
+Establish a Framework for Programmatic Review

-A Programmatic Review working group will be established to prepare guidelines for periodic reviews of large multi-disciplinary programmes such as the omnibus BA and BSc degree programmes.
+Work on establishing a framework for review of large multi-disciplinary programmes will continue.
 Reviews of more specialised programmes will continue to be undertaken within the periodic reviews of the departments/schools providing the programmes.